davidjbrossard/authzen-xacml-proxy/README.md

-# authzen-proxy
+# authzen-xacml-proxy

-Implementation of the AuthZEN evaluations API.
+Implementation of the AuthZEN evaluations API and mapping to the XACML REST/JSON profile

 ## Install dependencies